Separatism in Russia: Karelia

+Promotion of Karelian, Finnish and Veps cultures and languages has been seen as separatism due to western support of those projects.
+And some delegates of the World Congress of Finno-Ugric Peoples have supported the idea of an independent Karelian state.
+Some Russian political scientists state that western support of Finno-Ugric cultures in Russia is a tool used by Finland, Estonia and Hungary to cause the collapse of the country.

+The main Karelian separatist organization in the 2010s was the Republican Movement of Karelia, which was legally dissolved in 2019.
+Despite this, its founder, Vadim Shtepa, also affirms that before and during the dissolution of the Soviet Union there was a popular front in Karelia similar to the Popular Fronts of Estonia, Latvia and Lithuania, but this claim is unverified.
+In 2015, a trial began against Vladimir Zavarkin, a deputy of the city council of Suojärvi, who was accused of supporting separatism.

 The idea of Karelian separatism is currently supported by the Republican Movement of Karelia and the Karelian National Movement.
-The Karelian National Movementis represented on the Free Nations of Russia Forum.
+The Karelian National Movement is represented on the Free Nations of Post-Russia Forum.
 The main difference between the movements lies in their treatment towards ethnic Russians and other non-Finno-Ugric peoples.
-The Republican Movement of Karelia supports the idea of a multiethnic state based on civic nationalism, while the Karelian National Movement opposes Russians and other non-Finno-Ugric peoples involving themselves in Karelian separatist movements and supports creation of an ethnostate.
+The Republican Movement of Karelia supports the idea of a multi-ethnic state based on civic nationalism, while the Karelian National Movement opposes Russians and other non-Finno-Ugric peoples involving themselves in Karelian separatist movements and supports creation of an ethnostate.

-In 2023, the Karelian National Movement started to organize a Karelian battalion of the Ukrainian Armed Forces.
+In 2023, the Karelian National Movement organized the Karelian National Battalion.

+In 2023, there have been arrests of people who planned to join or advocated for others to join the Karelian National Battalion, and arrests over acts of domestic terrorism connected to separatism.